glaParaBio/genomeAnnotationPipeline/README.md

 ---------------|------------
-genome_id | A unique identifier for the output sub-directory of this annotation (no spaces or metacharacters) genome_fasta | Fasta file of the genome to be annotated protein_database | Fasta file of the proteins to use for training or a taxonomy identifier (e.g. Apicomplexa). repeatmasker_species | NCBI taxonomy for option `-species` for repeat masker.
+genome_id | A unique identifier for the output sub-directory of this annotation (no spaces or metacharacters) genome_fasta | Fasta file of the genome to be annotated protein_database | Local fasta file or URL (e.g. from [plasmodb](https://plasmodb.org/common/downloads/release-59/PbergheiANKA/fasta/data/PlasmoDB-59_PbergheiANKA_AnnotatedProteins.fasta)) of the proteins to use for training.
+Alternatively, a taxonomy identifier (e.g. Apicomplexa, see below) repeatmasker_species | NCBI taxonomy for option `-species` for repeat masker.
 E.g. *plasmodium*.
 Use NA if the genome is already masked

 If `protein_database` is a taxonomy, the pipeline downloads